Eleonora Charlotta d'Albedyhll: Life

-Eleonora Charlotta d'Albedyhll was the daughter of riksråd count Anders Reinhold Wrangel and Eleonora Mariana Barnekow.
+D'Albedyhll was born in Stockholm, the daughter of riksråd count Anders Reinhold Wrangel and Eleonora Mariana Barnekow.
 In 1795, she married baron Gustaf d'Albedyhll and moved to Nyköping.
 Her marriage was described as happy.
 Already during her early years, she was known to be intelligent, educated and a talented intellectual, and she was also described as a beauty.

-In 1812, Eleonora Charlotta d'Albedyhll and her spouse moved to Uppsala.
+In 1812, d'Albedyhll and her spouse moved to Uppsala.
 In Uppsala, she founded a literary salon and became a center of the cultural life in the city, rivaling Malla Silfverstolpe.
 Originally a believer of academic sense, she became the patron of the circle of Romantic poets known as Fosforisterna, which is described as the breakthrough of the Romantic style in the contemporary high society.

 She was the benefactor of Per Daniel Amadeus Atterbom, who was also her personal admirer and describes her: